2019 Audi A8 first drive review: technology enabling luxury

 Car Tech

-I’m hustling through the Spanish countryside getting a back massage, attacking roundabouts with gusto in a car that can sprint from 0-60 mph in less than five seconds, and my passenger is sound asleep.
-I’m in a car that won’t come to America for more than a year, and it seems to do just about everything well.
+I’m hustling through the Spanish countryside getting a back massage, attacking roundabouts with gusto in a car that can sprint from 0-60 mph in less than 5.0 seconds, and my passenger is sound asleep.
+This car does just about everything well.
 It’s quiet, fast, smooth, spacious, and luxurious.
-While the car it’s replacing is still quite competitive, this car is clearly a leap forward.
+While the car it’s replacing is still quite competitive, this one is clearly a leap forward.

 I’m in the 2019 Audi A8 60 TFSI, the V-8-powered, 460-horsepower version of Audi’s flagship that will likely arrive a few months after the V-6 version.
-It’s a technological tour de force and it doesn’t even have all of the goodies that Audi will bring to the table when the A8 goes on sale at the end of next summer.
+It’s a technological tour de force and it doesn’t even have all of the goodies that Audi will eventually bring to the table.

-Vosprung durch technik
+Vorsprung durch technik

-So, what enables one car to offer so much capability?
-As Audi would tell say, it’s vorsprung durch technik, or advancement through technology.
+What enables one car to offer so much capability?
+As Audi would say, it’s vorsprung durch technik, or advancement through technology.

-Let’s start with the structure and chassis.
+It starts with the structure and chassis.
 The A8 no longer uses an aluminum spaceframe (truth be told, it was always steel and aluminum).
-Audi is now employing a multi-media approach that chooses the right material for the right job.
+Audi now employs a multi-media approach.
 The structure is a combination of high-strength steel, aluminum, magnesium, and even carbon-fiber-reinforced plastic.
-Through the smart use of these materials, the new structure has 24 percent more structural rigidity than the outgoing spaceframe, and it weighs less, though Audi isn’t saying how much.
-The aluminum content is up to 58 percent, and the carbon fiber and magnesium help cut weight, too.
+Through the smart use of these materials, the new structure has 24 percent more structural rigidity than the outgoing spaceframe, and it weighs less, too, though Audi isn’t saying how much.
+The aluminum content is up to 58 percent, and the carbon fiber and magnesium also help cut weight.

 The available suspension technologies are more advanced.
 The base suspension is an aluminum five-link setup both front and rear with air springs and electrically adjustable dampers.
 That’s pretty advanced right out of the box.
-From there, buyers will be able to opt for the 48-volt-powered electromechanical Audi AI active suspension that uses electric actuators to press the tires into ruts or pull them up over bumps.
+From there, buyers will be able to opt for the 48-volt-powered electromechanical predictive active suspension that uses electric actuators to press the tires into ruts or pull them up over bumps.
 The system is tied into a forward-looking camera that can see 66 feet ahead and tell the actuators to raise or lower the wheels and body up to 4.3 inches to mitigate the effects of speed bumps, potholes, or other road imperfections.

 On top of that, buyers can get rear-axle steering and an active rear differential to help control rear traction out of a turn.
 Audi's Dynamic All-Wheel Steering is an especially aggressive system that can turn the rear wheels up to 5 degrees opposite the fronts (3 degrees seems to be the industry standard) at speeds up to 37 mph to make the car rotate and shorten the turning circle to a compact car-like 38.7 feet.
 At over 37 mph, it turns the rear wheels 2 degrees in concert with the fronts to increase highway stability.
 This system also includes variable ratio steering that ranges between 9.5:1 at low speeds and about 16:1 at high speeds.